CAM603/Python-JavaScript-CS-Masterclass/Trees/README.md

         -   Check to see if there is a node to the left
             -   If there is, move to that node and repeat these steps
             -   If there is not, add that node as the left property

+#### Finding Psuedo Code

+Starting at the root

+-   Check if there is a root, if not...there is nothing to find!
+-   If there is a root, check if the value of the new node is the value we are looking for.
+-   If not, check to see if the value is greater than or less than the value of the root.
+-   If it is greater:
+    -   Check to see if there is a node to the right.
+        -   If there is, move to that node and repeat these steps
+        -   If there is not, we are done searching!
+-   If it is less:
+    -   Check to see if there is a node to the left.
+        -   If there is, move to that node and repeat these steps.
+        -   If there is not, we are done searching!